-In order help set standards for SBU and SHSI, and to resolve policy dilemmas surrounding definitions and procedural controls, the White House Office of Science and Technology Policy and the Office of Management and Budget are developing guidance at the request of the Office of Homeland Security, in response to the Card 2002 memo.
-It is not known which definitions OMB will use in guidance to federal agencies - the limited definition of sensitive as in the Computer Security Act of 1987, the more expansive but somewhat limited conceptualization of SBU in the Card memorandum and attachments, or the broader conceptualization of SBU used by the Department of Energy.
-The pending OMB guidance to federal agencies defining SBU and SHSI, which had been expected to be released in late 2002, but is now expected to be released in 2003, may constitute the President's instructions to federal agencies to "prescribe and implement procedures" to "identify and safeguard sensitive homeland security information that is sensitive but unclassified," as required by section 892 of P.L.
-107-296.
-It is expected that the definition will extend beyond SHSI per se, that is, beyond information not routinely released to the public, such as law enforcement data and information on computer vulnerabilities, to include also a conceptualization of SBU information.
-But comment is not required by the law, but
+which perspectives will be used in guidance to federal agencies - the limited definition of sensitive as in the Computer Security Act of 1987, the more expansive, but somewhat limited, conceptualization of SBU in the Card memorandum and attachments, or the broader conceptualization of SBU used by the Department of Energy.
+It is expected that the definition will extend beyond SHSI per se, that is, beyond information not routinely released to the public, such as law enforcement data, personnel information, and information on computer vulnerabilities, to include also a conceptualization of SBU information that could extend to some kinds of scientific and technical data.